europace/kex-vorgang-import-api/README.md

         "kommentare": [ String ]
     }

-The property *kundenbetreuer.partnerId* is mandatory.\
+The property *kundenbetreuer.partnerId* is mandatory.

-Concerning *leadquelle*:

-If you are using the selfservice via api (RaaS) please provide the correct value for “leadquelle” for your selfservice-use case.
-That is important in order to generate appropriate and valuable reporting.
+Concerning *leadquelle*: If you are using the APIs [to accept consumer loans](https://docs.api.europace.de/privatkredit/use-cases/raas/) please use the correct value for the field `leadquelle`.
+This is important for Europace in order to generate appropriate and valuable reporting.
-Possible values for “leadquelle” regarding your selfservice usecase are:
-* For the usecases “Marktplatz in der Bank”, “Marktplatz beim Vertrieb” and “Vermittler:innen Frontend” the format for “leadquelle” is USECASE_PARTNERID_CHANNEL
-  * Possible values for USECASE: MARKTPLATZBANK, MARKTPLATZVERTRIEB, VERMITTLERFRONTEND
-  * PARTNERID is your Europace partner id
-  * For CHANNEL you can define the value on your own suitable for your special project.
-  * example: “MARKTPLATZBANK_ABC12_KAMPAGNE”, MARKTPLATZVERTRIEB_ABC12_WEBSITE”, “VERMITTLERFRONTEND_ABC12_CRMSYSTEM”
-* For the usecase “LeadTools” the format is `TOOL_PARTNERID`
-  * Possible values for TOOL: KREDITLEAD, KREDITTIPP, KREDITLEADSELFSERVICE
-  * PARTNERID is your Europace partner id
-  * example: KREDITLEAD__ABC12

-If you are not sure which values ​​you should use for USECASE,  PARTNERID or CHANNEL please get in touch with your Europace representative.
+To make sure that you use the correct value for `leadquelle` please get in touch with your Europace contact.

 ### Partner